DallanQ/wyrmspan_1/Manual.md

 She walks over and activates the first "Gain Any Resource" ability in her Crimson Cavern and decides to gain meat.

 Tess then walks onto the Chameleon Coatl.
-Tess takes no action here, because the Chameleon Coatl does not have an Gain "if activated" ability.
+Tess takes no action here, because the Chameleon Coatl does not have an "if activated" ability.

 Next, Tess walks " over the "Gain Dragon Guild" ability and advances her guild token 1 space forward on Gain the Dragon Guild track (see page 12).
 She immediately gains the benefit that her guild token lands on.